atouet/Power-BI/On-premises Data Gateway/README.md

-c# Windows Troubleshooting Data Collector `v0.7` Interactive PowerShell script that gathers the most common diagnostics needed by support engineers—without hunting through MMC snap-ins or registry hives yourself.
+# OPDG Troubleshooting Data Collector `v0.7`
+Interactive PowerShell script that gathers the most common windows diagnostics needed by support engineers in an automated way.

 ---